 Here's what I do.

-Personally, I only work with people who have a background in retail management in the United States or Canada, such as store managers, assistant store managers, and department managers, as well as multi-unit leaders such as area managers, district managers, and regional managers (regardless of whether they intend to stay in retail or not).
+Personally, I only work with people who have a background in retail management in the United States or Canada, such as store managers, assistant store managers, sales managers, and department managers, as well as multi-unit leaders such as area managers and district managers.
 I don't work with retail leaders from other countries, nor do I work with top executives or people in corporate roles such as buying, supply chain, HR, marketing, finance, etc.

 So why would I limit myself, and the prospects of my business, this way?

 Because I focus on what I know and if I don't believe that I'm the best person for the job, I don't offer to take on a client.
 It's that simple.
 Their success is more important than me gaining an additional client.
 And yes, I turn people down pretty much every week.

 So why retail?

 Let's take a quick look at my background: